SUSAN TREGONING PHOTOGRAPHY

 Playing Hard to Get

 The French Camp Village is an official tourist attraction along the Natchez Trace Parkway.
-They have several historic buildings including the Colonel James Drane House, LeFlore Carriage House, and a Blacksmith Shop.
-The Village is open to the public Monday through Saturday from 9 to 5.
+It has several historic buildings, including the Colonel James Drane House, LeFlore Carriage House, and a Blacksmith Shop.
+The Village is open to the public from 9 to 5 Monday through Saturday.

 Colonel James Drane House